aarontocenter/lsdhh-documentation/docs/add-manage-content/resource.md

 1. Log in to the site.
 After logging in, you'll see a list of actions you can perform.
 ![block image 1](../img/lsdhh-4.jpg)

-1. Select "add a resource to the website."
+1. Select "Add a Resource to the Website."

 1. Fill out the form.